niklasg08/tacview-flight-time/README.md

 # Origin
 This Tacview Addon is initially from Buzybee.
 I modified it to fit it into my requirements.
-When you want to use the original Addon, please go to: https://github.com/RaiaSoftwareInc/tacview.add-ons.lua
+When you want to use the original Addon, please go to: https://github.com/RaiaSoftwareInc/tacview.add-ons.lua Basically, he only computed the life time of the primary and secondary object, which is not that accurate.

 # Installation
 First, download the `display-flight-time` zip-directory and unzip it to any directory.